AbhijyYdv547/Notes-app/Readme.md

 ---

-## Screenshots

-*(Add screenshots of your UI and API responses if possible)*

----

 ## Notes

 * Please ensure you use a secure and verified sender address when sending OTP emails.
-* Only users who signed up via Google can log in via Google.
 * JWT is stored in HTTP-only cookies for security.

 ---